Aussie Home Loans can help you sort through overwhelming jargon and find the right home loan from thousands of products.

 It's always better if a divorcing couple can agree amicably on what to do with their property.
 But it's still a really good idea to get legal advice.

-You can refinance as often as you like, but given the time involved and the cost of registering a mortgage, it doesn't make sense to switch frequently.
-You're better off finding a good deal that will hopefully remain a good deal for a few years.
-If your rate creeps up and you find better options, then it's time to ask your lender for a discount.
-And if that doesn't work, then you should switch.
+You can refinance as often as you like, but given the time involved and the cost of registering a mortgage, realistically it doesn't make sense to switch more than once every few years.
+You're better off finding a loan that will hopefully remain a good deal for a few years.

 Yes.
 You can switch to a better loan with your current lender.
 Or you may be converting a property from your residence into an investment property.
 In this case you'd need to refinance your home loan to an investment loan.